-Tomorrow will be yet another Black Friday for Italian public transport, with a 24-hour national strike in the public transport sector announced in recent days by Cub Trasporti, Sgb, Cobas Lavoro privato and Adl Cobas.
+Tomorrow will be yet another Black Friday for Italian public transport, with a 24-hour national strike in the public transport sector announced in recent days by Cub Trasporti, SGB, Cobas Lavoro privato, and Adl Cobas.

 A mobilization in which wage increases are requested, less exhausting working conditions, greater safety for workers and passengers and against privatizations.
 In each city the drivers will cross their arms in compliance with different guarantee bands.